The Poughkeepsie Tapes is on Tubi right now! Tubi comes through again!

 Full of bleak moments and clips of terror and torture, this story is successfully very, very creepy.
 A thread that runs through it is one particular female victim (Stacy Chbosky as Cheryl Dempsey) and her abduction, imprisonment and forced complicity through physical and mental torture.

 Her interview and the information we're subsequently told about Cheryl is shattering.
 Hell, her entire story is shattering.
 This is probably the film's strongest aspect as it gives a heart to the story - even if it ultimately dissects that heart in front of our eyes.

 ❝I don't know what you want me to say...❞

 As someone who deals with intrusive thoughts about home invasion (and yet watches horror movies and listens to true crime podcasts almost non-stop 👋🏻) the thought that his guy just moved on, Henry: Portrait of a Serial Killer style, and set up shop elsewhere is terrifying.
 The audience witnesses him begin, escalate, shatter countless lives through murder, torture and the justice system itself - then simply disappear.
 The only reason the police ever found the tapes was because he wanted them to.

-The Poughkeepsie Tapes was shot in a staggered fifteen days, and was written (along with his brother Drew) and directed by John Erick Dowdle (As Above, So Below, Quarantine, Devil).
+The Poughkeepsie Tapes was shot in a staggering fifteen days, and was written (along with his brother Drew) and directed by John Erick Dowdle (As Above, So Below, Quarantine, Devil).
 He is also married to Stacy Chbosky.
 It must have been incredibly intense to direct her in some of these scenes.

 If you like your scares stark, this is worth checking out.
 Not for those seeking buckets of blood; it's understated and implied a lot of the time, views often obscured or distorted so that we're forced to fill in the blanks.
 Nasty and unforgiving, if you're prone to movies sticking with you, this one just might.